BDC Hamburger Icon

 Open row

 Customer delight is the highest level of customer satisfaction that can be achieved.
-When used effectively, customer delight can help boost brand loyalty among your customer base, leading to ample growth opportunities.
-Some argue it’s more cost-effective to avoid bad service rather than provide top-tier service.
-There’s even an argument that the purpose of business is not to satisfy the customer, but rather to satisfy all stakeholders in the business.
+When used effectively, it can help boost brand loyalty among your customer base, leading to ample growth opportunities.
+Some people argue that it’s more cost-effective to avoid bad service than to provide top-tier service, or even that the purpose of business is to satisfy not just the customer but all stakeholders.
+But, in fact, customer delight is a key component of fostering a positive customer experience and developing long-term customer relationships.

 Editor’s note: Looking for the right CRM for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-Customer delight is more than just making a customer satisfied with your products or services — it occurs when the client’s expectations are exceeded.
+Customer delight is more than just satisfying a customer with your products or services; it’s exceeding the client’s expectations.
 A client wants to be considered throughout the entire customer journey, not just to the end of the sale.
 One way to demonstrate this is by finding clever and unprompted ways to exceed customer expectations.

 FYIDid you know